neilSchroeder/cms-ecal-scales-and-smearings/README.md

            --smearings="datFiles/step2_ul18_DATE_v0_smearings.dat \
            --closure
 ```

-The `--closure` option runs the minimization without any smearings.
-The MC is smeared ahead of the minimization using the smearings provided and no smearings are given to the minimzer.
+This second step uses the `--closure` option and runs the minimization without any smearings.
+The MC is smeared ahead of the minimization using the smearings provided and no smearings are given to the minimizer.
 It can be useful to run this several times if your scales look off.

 ## Validation